Gerunds (-ing)

 The fans were interested in the new song.

 ►Participles generally come before the noun they modify.
-They may also be
+They may also

 linked to the subject of the sentence by a linking verb such as to be or to feel.